Speaker Presentation Guidelines

 - Provide an abstract that has a clear set of topic/learning expectations.

-- Be specific if attendees should have specific knowledge prior to session.
+- Be specific if attendees should have specific knowledge prior to the session.

 - Appreciate/acknowledge the expertise of the audience.
 Be mindful of the level of expertise needed for your content and audience, when introducing your topic.